How to start a business in China as a foreigner

 |Trading Company with Import/Export license||” “||1,000 USD|

 |Manufacturing WFOE||” “||4,000 USD|

-NB: Be aware that certain industries and areas may have significantly higher cost.
-Things which require additional licensing (for instance alcohol trading, education, etc) would certainly be more expensive and time consuming.
+NB: Be aware that certain industries and areas may have a significantly higher cost.
+Things which require additional licensing (for instance alcohol trading, education, etc) would certainly be more expensive and time-consuming.